Cacti/cacti/README.md

 either the Cacti 1.2.x version of the pending Cacti 1.3.x version.
 Good luck and enjoy Cacti.

+Most modern browsers are supported with the exception of ALL Internet Explorer versions as of Cacti version 1.2.x.
+Do NOT attempt to use Internet Explorer of any version with Cacti 1.2.x and above.

 # Running Cacti from the `develop` Branch

 ## IMPORTANT